 One of the things you must do on any trip to Austria is enjoy the coffee culture.
 Here are a few we recommend.

-Café Central – Housed in an imposing building, the interior of Café Central is reminiscent of a Turkish palace with a grand arched ceiling.
+Café Central – Housed in an imposing building, Café Central’s interior is reminiscent of a Turkish palace, with a grand arched ceiling.
 It’s very popular, so queues can be long if you haven’t made a reservation.

 Café Leopold Hawelka – This was our favourite coffeehouse in Vienna.
 The old striped cushioned booths give it a delightful old-Vienna atmosphere.

-Kleines Café – This tiny coffeehouse on a lovely little hidden square with cobbled stones and an old fountain feels very local, and we loved it.
+Kleines Café – This tiny coffeehouse on a lovely, hidden cobblestoned square with an old fountain feels very local, and we loved it.

 Vienna is renowned for its famous cakes, so we tried them all in the interest of research.